Aniket-16-S/Chatbot-with-Tensorflow/README.md

 The core TensorFlow model architecture :
-This is a ***feedforward neural network*** *( F N N )*, also known as a *Multi-Layer Perceptron* (MLP), built with TensorFlow/Keras.
+This is a ***feedforward neural network*** *( F N N )*, also known as a *Multi-Layer Perceptron* (MLP), built with TensorFlow/Keras. note : Initial startup may take around 30 to 40 seconds to build the model and save it.

 ## Key characteristics: